-With space for 2,000 characters available, your Summary is a great place to inject keywords into each sentence, repeating them for greater density.
+With space for 2,600 characters available, your About is a great place to inject keywords into each sentence, repeating them for greater density.

-Dense paragraphs of 4 lines or longer are hard to skim in a LinkedIn Summary.
-Remember, you are writing for the web, not a piece of paper!
+Large paragraphs of 4 lines or longer are hard to skim in a LinkedIn About (or descriptions of your jobs).
+Remember, you are writing for the web, not an academic research report!

 In addition, shortening your descriptions of career success stories will also force you to write tight, keyword-rich content, which is perfect for online reading.

-As an example, this LinkedIn Summary for a Chief Operating Officer ("COO") uses brief statements to outline the scope of his authority and describe career accomplishments:
+As an example, this LinkedIn About for a Chief Operating Officer (“COO”) uses brief statements to outline the scope of his authority and describe career accomplishments:

 After my recruitment as XYZ Company’s first COO, I led 500+ reports to deliver:

-Instead of copying "Highly accomplished professional with more than 15 years of sales expertise" from your resume, kick things up a notch with "I’ve brought employers a competitive edge (and up to 53% more revenue) by building executive relationships inside Oracle, Bank of America, Sony, and AIG Insurance."
+Instead of copying “Highly accomplished professional with more than 15 years of sales expertise” from your resume, kick things up a notch with “I have brought employers a competitive edge (and up to 53% more revenue) by building executive relationships inside Oracle, Bank of America, Sony, and AIG Insurance.”